arlonproj/arlon/docs/gen2_profiles_proposal_2.md

 remains mostly unchanged, meaning Arlon apps are still based on ApplicationSets, and a cluster is associated with an AppProfile by labeling it, except the labeling is handled slightly differently (see [Labeling Algorithm](#Labeling-Algorithm)).
+AppProfiles are now the source of truth for profile-to-app mappings.
+A new controller was introduced to reconcile not only AppProfiles, but clusters and ApplicationSets as well since they are all inter linked.

 ## Object model